MichaelNeas/laboratory/checklist.md

 ### C++

-I haven't read these two, but they are highly rated and written by Sedgewick.
-He's awesome.

 - [ ] [Algorithms in C++, Parts 1-4: Fundamentals, Data Structure, Sorting, Searching](https://www.amazon.com/Algorithms-Parts-1-4-Fundamentals-Structure/dp/0201350882/)
 - [ ] [Algorithms in C++ Part 5: Graph Algorithms](https://www.amazon.com/Algorithms-Part-Graph-3rd-Pt-5/dp/0201361183/)

-If you have a better recommendation for C++, please let me know.
-Looking for a comprehensive resource.

 ### Python

 - [ ] [Data Structures and Algorithms in Python](https://www.amazon.com/Structures-Algorithms-Python-Michael-Goodrich/dp/1118290275/)
     - by Goodrich, Tamassia, Goldwasser
-    - I loved this book.
-It covered everything and more.
     - Pythonic code
     - my glowing book report: https://startupnextdoor.com/book-report-data-structures-and-algorithms-in-python/

 ### Optional Books

-**Some people recommend these, but I think it's going overboard, unless you have many years of software engineering experience and expect a much harder interview:**

 - [ ] [Algorithm Design Manual](http://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1849967202) (Skiena)
     - As a review and problem recognition